 A study in the development of leadership as it applies to both individuals and teams.
-Emphasis will be placed on principles and methods of training leaders as well as understanding and Two Credit Hours
+Emphasis will be placed on principles and methods of training leaders as well as understanding and developing the dynamics of leadership teams.

 Pa 423, Pa 424-0 Church Planting